-The solution, in most cases, is freight consolidation through a 3PL provider.
+In most cases, the solution is freight consolidation through a 3PL provider.
 Freight consolidation alleviates these issues by combining multiple LTL shipments into a single full truckload or multiple-stop truckloads.
-The shipper of each LTL shipment benefits from lower cost by sharing an entire vehicle while reducing the risk of damaged products from less cargo handling.
+The shipper of each LTL shipment benefits from lower costs by sharing an entire vehicle while reducing the risk of damaged products from less cargo handling.
 Most importantly, customers enjoy increased reliability and on-time deliveries.

 LTL Services Through Colonial Cartage

-Colonial Cartage is a full-service, asset-based carrier providing one-stop food-grade dry and refrigerated LTL and TL distribution services.
+Colonial Cartage is a full-service, asset-based carrier providing one-stop food-grade dry and Refrigerated LTL solutions and TL distribution services.
 Our service area covers 26 states.
 We have a fleet of over 260 refrigerated, food-grade trucks and trailers and 70+ years of providing dependable warehousing and transportation services to local and national enterprises.
 We have the experience, expertise, network, and scalable capacity to help you grow your business.